Reblogging this for Kate, because that’s how us Indies roll. And because that’s an awesome cover.

 After weeks of abuse, Dellwyn desperately seeks a way to subdue Madam Huxley’s tyranny.
 But when another courtesan is murdered, Dellwyn must set her struggles aside and solve the…

 Helen Jones says it’s World Photography Day (go follow the link and check out some of her awesome photos).
 So I figured I’d join in the fun with a few pics, some old, some new, a few that I’d saved for using on my blog, and a few of which I’d already posted their brothers (i.e. another photo of the same scene from a different angle).
 Enjoy!

-An awesome review of CAT AND MOUSE by Kate M. Colby!
-Thank you so much, Kate!
+Another awesome review by Kate M. Colby, this time for CHECKMATE.
+Thanks so much, Kate!

 Disclaimer: I received a free electronic copy of this novel in exchange for an honest review.